therealnaail/vehicle_tax_calculator_UK/README.md

 # vehicle_tax_calculator_UK
-This program outputs road tax for a UK vehicle.
-It takes emissions in g/km and fuel type as inputs and uses two functions to calculate first and second tax payment.
+This CLI python program outputs the road tax payments for a vehicle in the UK.
+It takes the CO2 emissions of the vehicle in g/km and the type of fuel the vehicle uses as inputs and uses two functions, calc_tax and calc_second_tax, calculate the first and second onwards tax payments.